action jackson

 out.
 I don't ride water but If I were riding water I would wear one as well.
 I don't have a problem with reducing risk if I can.

-will go completely to crap while just a mile or so away another lake will be fine for a few more weeks.
-It has a lot to do with the depth of the
+go completely to crap while just a mile or so away another lake will be fine for a few more weeks.
+It has a lot to do with the depth of the lake, the

-lake, the amount of wind it gets, the accumulation it gets, currents, springs, temperature fluxuations etc. A lot of factors come into play with ice
+amount of wind it gets, the accumulation it gets, currents, springs, temperature fluxuations etc. A lot of factors come into play with ice and you

 I hope everyone who went in is ok.